-Table 3-1: Limitations of the Appeon solution
+Table 3.1: Limitations of the Appeon solution

 Limitation What it limits Try to work around the limit by Coding style Appeon recommends not using certain coding styles such as generic code.
 Avoiding the coding styles that do not work well with Appeon based on advices in Appeon Features Help.
-Database Appeon for PowerBuilder supports the following database types: Sybase ASE, Sybase ASA, Microsoft SQL Server, Oracle, IBM DB2, Sybase IQ, Informix For details, see Appeon Installation Guide.
-Always using the supported database types.
+Database Appeon for PowerBuilder supports the following database types: Always using the supported database types.